nsiatras/extasys/README.md

 	If you need more support on using Extasys with your applications now you can ask for help in Extasys Google Group. http://groups.google.com/group/extasys-socket

-Useful tips

-	The Extasys project is written using NetBeans?
-IDE You can also find Extasys in Google Code --> https://code.google.com/p/extasys/